HelamanWarrior/infra-docs/content/posts/backup-management/index.md

 ```

 This repository will be the centeral location for backups.
 The password is used for encryption.
 So I created my Restic repository on my backup machine.
 Set a password.
-And I'm off to the races.

 ---